BenTaylorPublic/screeps/README.md

         Returns an array (and another version of it returns a Flag | null

 Observers
-    Add a "Weakling to crush" for RCL levels 1 and 2 Rework system:
+    Rework system:
         Allow more than one obs
         Somehow stop overlaps